Stochastic Normalized Gradient Descent with Momentum for Large-Batch Training: Convergence Analysis

 \subsection{Relaxed Smooth Objective Function}

-Recently, the authors in~\citep{DBLP:conf/iclr/ZhangHSJ20} observe the relaxed smooth property in deep neural networks.
-According to Definition~\ref{def:relaxed smoothness}, the relaxed smooth property is more general than $L$-smooth property.
+Recently, the authors in~\cite{27} observed the relaxed smooth property in deep neural networks.
+According to Definition~\ref{def:relaxed smoothness}, the relaxed smooth property is more general than the $L$-smooth property.
 For a relaxed smooth objective function, we have the following convergence result of SNGM:

-\begin{theorem} Let $F(\w)$ be a $(L,\lambda)$-smooth function~($L\geq 0, \lambda> 0$).
-The sequence $\{\w_t\}$ is produced by Algorithm~\ref{alg:sngm} with the learning rate $\eta$ and batch size $B$.
+\begin{theorem} Let $F(\w)$ be a $(L,\lambda)$-smooth function~($L\geq 0, \lambda \geq 0$).
+The sequence $\{\w_t\}$ is produced by Algorithm~\ref{alg:sngm1} with the learning rate $\eta$ and batch size $B$.
 Then we have